• Skip to primary navigation

 Dehydrated Pumpkin Conversion chart with measuring spoons of pumpkin and pumpkin powder

 When I realized just how much of my pantry could be dehydrated to save space for more food storage, I was astonished!
-This is my favorite thing to have handy to make soup, pie, muffins, and anything that helps me get the feeling of fall again, all through the year.
-So why don't you give dehydrating canned pumpkin a try!
+This is my favorite thing to have handy for making soup, pie, muffins, and anything that helps me feel the feeling of fall again throughout the year.
+So why don’t you give dehydrating canned pumpkin a try?

 Other uses: